-In all areas of learning, discipline must be considered in the development of children.
+In all areas of learning, discipline must be considered in the development of the whole person.
 The Code of Conduct is based on the Gospel message of Jesus.
 Growth in self-discipline, a responsibility for Catholic moral values and a loving respect for the rights of all persons is encouraged and nourished by the Code of Conduct.
-To achieve these ends, parents, staff and children work together to create a Catholic school environment.
-Based upon the Catholic moral values and loving respect for others taught by Jesus, children:
+To achieve these ends, parents/guardians, faculty, and students work together to create a Catholic school environment.
+These basic components include: